Higher Education Academic Credit Transfer Procedure

 Student Admissions (for domestic students

-International Admissions Officers (for international on-campus students)
+International Admissions Officers (for international on-campus students, FedOnline students and international partner students)

 1. Amend student’s record in university-endorsed record management system to reflect the credit granted